kitavimo/kitavimo/README.md

 ### Hi there 👋
 I do code.
 I do read.
 I do write.(Are good readers good writers?🤷🏾‍♂️)

-⚡ Fun fact: I'm not fun at parties.

 <!--
 **kitavimo/kitavimo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.